-Budapest have 3 main railway stations: Keleti pályaudvar, Déli pályaudvar and Nyugati pályaudvar(on the photo (from WeLoveBudapest), this railway station was designed by Gustave Eiffel, the architect of the Eiffel tower).
+Budapest has 3 main railway stations: Keleti pályaudvar, Déli pályaudvar and Nyugati pályaudvar(on the photo (from WeLoveBudapest), this railway station was designed by Gustave Eiffel, the architect of the Eiffel tower).
 All of them are close to the centre.

 A metro station belongs to all of them, so it’s easy to reach the city centre or your accommodation.

 There’s another one called Kelenföldi railway station at an outer part of the city.

 By bus to Népliget bus station

 Our main bus station is called Népliget.
 Its metro station name is the same and metro line 3 will bring you to the city centre easily.